argonne-lcf/ai-testbed-userdocs/docs/cerebras/Steps-to-run-a-model-or-program.md

 <!---
 #### Cerebras SIF container:<br>
 The Cerebras Singularity container (SIF) is used for all work with the Cerebras software, and includes the Cerebras Graph Compiler (CGC) and other necessary software.</br>
+Its path on cs2-01 is /software/cerebras/cs2-01/container/cbcore_latest.sif<br>
-Its path is /software/cerebras/cs2-02/container/cbcore_latest.sif<br>
+Its path on cs2-02 is /software/cerebras/cs2-02/container/cbcore_latest.sif<br>
 It is used by the csrun_cpu and csrun_wse scripts, and can also be used directly with singularity.<br>
 --->

 #### Slurm:

 Slurm is installed and running on all the CPU nodes.
-The coordination between the Cerebras system and the nodes in the Cerebras cluster is performed by Slurm.
+The coordination between a Cerebras system and the nodes in a Cerebras cluster is performed by Slurm.
 See section
 [Job Queueing and Submission](Job-Queuing-and-Submission.md) for more details.</br>
 <!---
 [TODO Verify that a csrun_wse job locks the CS-2 wafer for exclusive use; if not, then it will need to be fixed.
 (Even with a hack like exclusively reserving >50% of the worker nodes by default)]